Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

 Note that each function and path must be accessible and/or importable on the remote machine.
 Absolute paths are recommended.

-To remove output before the next run:
+To remove output before the next run, use:

     ./cleanup.sh